 Founded in 2012, MightyHive has posted a strong growth record in recent years, having increased revenue from 2015 to 2017 at a compound annual growth rate (CAGR) of 129%.
-Headquartered in San Francisco, and having offices in New York, London, Toronto, Singapore, Stockholm and Sydney, MiightyHive is branded as a “new breed of media consultancy” providing media operations, training services, data strategy and analytics.
+Headquartered in San Francisco, and has offices in New York, London, Toronto, Singapore, Stockholm and Sydney, MiightyHive is branded as a “new breed of media consultancy” providing media operations, training services, data strategy, and analytics.

 After the acquisitions of MediaMonks and MightyHive, S4 Capital intends to provide global and regional brands with digital marketing services.

 “The merger with MightyHive marks an important second strategic step for S4 Capital,” said Sorrell.
-“The peanut has now morphed into a coconut, and is growing and ripening.
-Clients of all kinds want services delivered faster, better and cheaper, by more agile and responsive organisations.”
+“The peanut has now morphed into a coconut and is growing and ripening.
+Clients of all kinds want services delivered faster, better and cheaper, by more agile and responsive organizations.”